 - within one year of the date of death if made by a dependant.

-Under the 2008 Scheme all individuals who are not eligible for the Pneumoconiosis etc (Workers Compensation) Act 1979 benefit who were exposed to asbestos in the UK can claim if the exposure from asbestos
+In addition, under the 2008 Scheme, victims who were exposed to asbestos in the UK can claim if the exposure from asbestos:

 - where the victim is unsure where the exposure occurred.